 Early Childhood (PrepK and Kindergarten) Art: A Semester Flexible Schedule Course

-In this semester flexible art course, early childhood students (prep-k and kindergarten) will learn the elements of design, how to manipulate basic art tools like scissors and glue, and will create projects based upon those elements and/ or famous artists.
+In this semester flexible art course, early childhood students (prep-k and kindergarten) will learn how to manipulate basic art tools and will create projects based upon art history and the principles and elements of design.

 This semester flex course will provide nine different art units and a tenth bonus unit which include both projects and a printable ABC art book used for review.
 Each unit will cover a different artist, art movement, and/ or art culture, teach a different principle or element of design, teach students how to manipulate a different art media/ tool, and have two to five letters in the ABC art book activities that will review the content.
 At the start of the course, parents will be given one...